knpuniversity/blog/hello-world.rst

 And even though we're really proud of our tutorials, until now, we've worked on them in isolation.
-In fact, almost everyone on the web operates around this old idea of writing and releasing content in isolation.
+In fact, almost everyone on the web operates around this old idea of writing and releasing content in their own little silos.

 So now, we're excited to enter our next phase, our rebellious, hyper-social, experimental college years if you will.
 It's less about us, and a lot more about